Thekkady

 Jungle Inn, located in a quiet and serene location within the forests of Periyar Tiger Reserve, is custom-made for couples who want to get away from the madding crowd.
 Here one can experience natural calmness, tranquility and peace of mind while unearthing the mysteries of the jungle night and listening to the rhythms of the forest.
 Included in the package are activities such as trekking, bird watching and complimentary boating on the Periyar Lake.

-The high point of the programme is walking through different forest types at prime time when animals tend to be more active.
+The high point of the program is walking through different forest types at prime time when animals tend to be more active.
 One can watch troops of langurs, giant squirrels, etc., besides many birds along this stretch.
 Who knows, if the goddess of fortune blesses you, a tiger could come out of the bushes chasing a herd of sambar deer!

-The check in time and check out time are 3 pm. and 9 am. the following day respectively.
-Tea, snacks and dinner are provided.
+The check-in time and check-out time are 3 pm. and 9 am. the following day respectively.
+Tea, snacks, and dinner are provided.

 Green Walk – the guided day trek